cpriouzeau/ledge-doc/source/chapter5-internals.rst

 Applications
 ============

-ledge-iot image package set is aligment with Fedora IoT package set.
-List of the packages can be found in bitbake recepie ( https://github.com/Linaro/meta-ledge/blob/zeus/meta-ledge-sw/recipes-samples/packagegroups/packagegroup-ledge-iot.bb ).
+ledge-iot image package set is alignment with Fedora IoT package set.
+List of the packages can be found in bitbake recipe ( https://github.com/Linaro/meta-ledge/blob/zeus/meta-ledge-sw/recipes-samples/packagegroups/packagegroup-ledge-iot.bb ).

 ledge-gateway image includes minimal console image with Ostree and Docker updates support. ( https://github.com/Linaro/meta-ledge/blob/zeus/meta-ledge-sw/recipes-samples/images/ledge-gateway.bb )

 U-Boot hardening
 ================

 Security is very important on EDGE nodes.
 Hardening and protecting the bootloader is the first step towards a secure system.
-U-boot command line is disabled and kernel boot parameters are preset in LEDGE image.
+U-boot command line is disabled and kernel boot parameters are present in LEDGE image.

 QEMU with TF-A and OP-TEE
 =========================

 Ledge image support only qemu versions from 4.1 and above.
-To load TF-A and OP-TEE with qemu you need to place files at the run directory and name them as bl1.bin, bl2.bin and etc:
+To load TF-A and OP-TEE with qemu you need to place files in the run directory and name them as bl1.bin, bl2.bin etc:

 .. code-block:: bash